ufjschool/ob-s14/drafts/final/burlesque.md

 Like conceptualizing the act, creating the costumes is a labor of love for the Madams.
 Although they may get different things out of performing, each Mischievous Madam has had her life changed for the better by discovering burlesque.
 Bravely completing a strip tease for a group of friends and strangers has given each of them a boost of confidence and a chance to connect with themselves as well as the audience.

-"[The acts] are all small parts of me I don’t express outwardly," said Mischievous Madam Sally Sucre.
+"[The acts] are all small parts of me I don’t express outwardly," Mischievous Madam Sally Sucre said.
 "I am kind of shy, so it’s not typical for me to just kind of take off my clothes in front of people I don’t know.
 The first time I did it, it was just so empowering and enthralling that I didn’t even care how many people were there or how many people weren’t."